ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Introduction to Web Dev.md

 ```
 ## 3. Adding a comment

-Inside the body, type in "<!-- This is a comment -->".
+Inside the body,we will type in a comment.
 This will not be displayed on the web page.

 Comments may be useful for developers reading the code.
 ```